Talking to your Customers: 5 golden rules to increase engagement

-You have lots of choices as to how that campaign can look and the mediums you use.
+You have many choices how a marketing campaign can look alongside the choice of marketing channels and marketing media you use.

-However, as we can talk to customers in so many ways it is vital to have a consistent message and voice.
+However, as we can talk to customers in so many ways it is vital to have a consistent message and tone of voice.

 In this episode marketing expert Tracy Weller-McCormack of C4MG outlines 5 “Golden” rules we can use to talk to customers.

-1 Treat your customers as you would like to be treated.
+1 Talk to your customers as you would like to be treated.